Superbition/Celestte-Docs/docs/security/email_verification.md

 }
 ```

-The User Model is special because it extends a different core Model to any other, it uses the core Polyel User Model, which provides different features for interacting with users but for the scope of email verification, you can see we extend the `Polyel\Model\User` Model as ‘User’.
+The User Model is special because it extends a different core Model to any other, it uses the core Voltis User Model, which provides different features for interacting with users but for the scope of email verification, you can see we extend the `Polyel\Model\User` Model as ‘User’.

 ## Database Considerations

-For verifying emails, Polyel doesn’t use any additional database tables, just one column within your users table called `email_verified_at’ to store the date and time when a user confirmed their email, making them a verified user.
+For verifying emails, Voltis doesn’t use any additional database tables, just one column within your users table called `email_verified_at’ to store the date and time when a user confirmed their email, making them a verified user.
 Make sure this column can store a `datetime`.

 ## Protecting Routes

-To protect a route that requires a user to have their email verified before accessing a page, Polyel provides you with a Middleware called `IsVerified` which is registered and defined as ` \App\Middleware\UserVerification::class` inside your Middleware configuration.
+To protect a route that requires a user to have their email verified before accessing a page, Voltis provides you with a Middleware called `IsVerified` which is registered and defined as ` \App\Middleware\UserVerification::class` inside your Middleware configuration.

 All you need to do is add this as a Middleware to your desired route: